How to Make High-Converting Demo Videos (with Examples)

 Let's play devil's advocate for a second.

-Isn't video marketing catered more towards B2C businesses?
+Isn't video marketing catered more toward B2C businesses?

 We know the stats about video engagement on Instagram and Facebook, but those are for fashion companies and mattress brands.

-There is little logic in thinking the B2B-sphere is immune to the radical shift in how we choose to consume content.
-From how Facetiming is replacing text messages and phone calls to how YouTube is the second most popular search engine, video is where the trends are headed.
+There is little logic in thinking the B2B-sphere is immune to this radical shift in how we consume content.
+From Facetime replacing text messages and phone calls to YouTube becoming the second most popular search engine, video is where trends are headed.